mitsuba-renderer/drjit-core/README.md

 single element if evaluated alone, but it can also occur in any computation involving larger arrays and will expand to the needed size.

-Programs using Enoki-JIT will normally create and destroy *vast* numbers of variables, and this operation is therefore highly optimized.
+Programs using Dr.Jit will normally create and destroy *vast* numbers of variables, and this operation is therefore highly optimized.
 For example, the default way of creating statements assumes that the instruction string template exists in the program's data segment and therefore doesn't need to be copied.